lihaoyi/mill-1/javapro.md

 where current Java build tools fall short in performance, extensibility, and IDE experience, and the reasons to believe that we can do better.
-We will end with a demonstration of an experimental build tool "Mill" that makes use of these ideas, proving out the idea that Java build tooling has the potential to be much faster, safer, and easier than it is today.
+We will end with a demonstration of an experimental build tool "Mill" that makes use of these ideas, proving out the idea that Java build tooling has the potential to be much faster and easier to use than it is today.

 --------------------------------------------------------------------------------